ahmadbilaldev/AI-Facial-Attendence/README.md

 ![banner](https://user-images.githubusercontent.com/19692245/115225089-1e5add80-a127-11eb-8585-3ef56d46a7ba.jpg)
 <h4 align="center">
 Complete Web App for taking online attendance using AI based Facial Recognition.
 Designed from scratch using React + Tailwind with Python backend.
+OpenCV used for Face detection and recognition.
 <br>
 </br>